The Origin of Philosophy: The Transition from Myth to Logos

 Tips

-• It's important to consider the social and political conditions of the era, that were responsible for this significant change.
+- It's important to consider the social and political conditions of the era, that were responsible for this significant change.
+The rise of democracy, particularly in Athens, played a crucial role in promoting open debate and the exchange of ideas, which were vital components in the transition from myth to logos.

-• The slow transition from myth to logos was an evolution that took centuries to complete.
+- The slow transition from myth to logos was an evolution that took centuries to complete.
+This gradual shift was marked by the development of critical thinking and the emergence of philosophical schools that challenged traditional beliefs and encouraged empirical observation.